parsokev/Graph_UI/README.md

 # Sample Generated Images

-A gallery of pregenerated graph images can be found in the [graph_images](./graph_images) directory, which were generated to show visualizations of lower density graphs using [my_graph5.txt](./sample_graphs/my_graph5.txt) and of higher density graphs using [my_graph6.txt](./sample_graphs/my_graph6.txt) both of which can be found in the [sample_graphs directory](./sample_graphs)
+A gallery of pre-generated graph images can be found in the [graph_images](./graph_images) directory, which were generated to show visualizations of lower density graphs using [my_graph5.txt](./sample_graphs/my_graph5.txt) and of higher density graphs using [my_graph6.txt](./sample_graphs/my_graph6.txt) both of which can be found in the [sample_graphs directory](./sample_graphs)

+> [!CAUTION]
+> When building visualizations for graphs with higher edge densities like `my_graph6.txt`, it may take several minutes for the
+> visualization software to complete the image generation process.

-Example Image Generated from my_graph5.txt
+Example Image Generated from `my_graph5.txt`

 ![Image of Shortest Path](./graph_images/sample_sp_graph5.png)